-Falling wedge patterns are wide at the top and contract to form the point as price moves lower.
-That’s what gives it it’s cone shape.
+Wide at the top and contract to form the point as price moves lower; this is what gives it its cone shape.

 To form the lower support line you need at least 2 reaction lows.
 The reaction lows need to be lower than the lows before it.